 When the Upload button is clicked, the administrator is prompted for the filename to upload into the Backup Table.
-Once the upload has been completed, the administrator clicks on Import on the "•••" icon options on the row on the Backup table to be used to restore the Boxilla unit settings.
+Once the upload has been completed, the administrator clicks on Import using the ellipsis "•••" icon found next to the specific backup.

 Clicking on ResetDB purges the database on the Boxilla unit and restores it to a default state.
+The IP address will not be changed when using the ResetDB option.